-Figure 4-13 WAN -PPTP
+Figure 4-14 WAN -PPTP

 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - Dynamic IP/ Static IP Choose either as you are given by your ISP and enter the ISP's IP address or the domain name.
+These fields are case-sensitive. - Confirm Password Re-enter the Password provided by your ISP to ensure the Password you entered is correct. - Dynamic IP/ Static IP Choose either as you are given by your ISP and enter the ISP's IP address or the domain name.